 We are united in our pursuit of excellence through a commitment to these values:

 Established by the nuclear power industry in December 1979, the Institute of Nuclear Power Operations is a not-for-profit organization headquartered in Atlanta.

-The Kemeny Commission – set up by President Jimmy Carter to investigate the March 1979 accident at the Three Mile Island nuclear power plant – had recommended that:
+The Kemeny Commission – which president Jimmy Carter formed to investigate the March 1979 accident at the Three Mile Island nuclear power plant – had recommended the following: